So you are living the dream of being a private practitioner, but ... actually finding it all pretty stressful

 This resource details three clinical case studies that presented as primary musculoskeletal complaints initially but were later determined to be tumours.
 In each case study, the eBook leads the reader from initial examination through to the point of resolution.
 Each case study details initial examination findings, manual therapy management, investigations, and medical intervention plus reflective thinking at key points as each case study develops.
 Following each case study is a detailed discussion section about the specific tumour highlighted, for background information and to enable greater understanding by primary contact practitioners.

-Gain the benefit of both the 45 minutes Masqueraders video and the audiobook, plus the three case studies with associated background information, clinical history, and outcomes.
+Gain the benefit of both the 40-minute Masqueraders video/audiobook, plus the three case studies with associated background information, clinical history, and outcomes.

 This Premium offer for Private Practitioners now contains;